ivan-paleo/publish-micro-image/README.md

 - **save the rawest data possible**, usually the acquired, unprocessed image;
-- **save every derived data that is included in the final analyis** (i.e. input data of the results), especially if the processing/analyes are not fully automatized;
+- **save every derived data that is included in the final analysis** (i.e. input data of the results), especially if the processing/analyses are not fully automatized;
 - **save all the metadata** associated with the raw data (see section [File formats and software](#file-formats-and-software));
 - **save in appropriate format(s)** (see section [File formats and